|

 Professor Tirado at Millersville University leads to more than

+one thousand printed and online sources.
 An electronic text version of Edward Everett Hale’s biography

 of Columbus, The Life of Christopher Columbus: from his own